This post contains affiliate links; I earn a small commission when you click on the links and make a purchase.

 - Video Games

-- Time with your best friend, who may not be your spouse, and that is a good thing.
+- Time with your best friend, who may not be your spouse, is a good thing.

 - Quality time outdoors